datacamp/courses-drivendata-water-pumps/chapter1.md

 --- type:NormalExercise xp:100 skills: 1,6 key:a7b384d91f
 ## Continuous Variable Viz

 You just made some great plots that compared some categorical variables based on the well status.
-Now you can look a some ordinal or continuous variables using `ggplot2` and `geom_histogram`.
+Now you can look at some ordinal or continuous variables using `ggplot2` and `geom_histogram`.

 It could be useful to observe the distribution of a few of these variables.
 Here is a list of a few variables in `train` that you could view in this way: